HumanSignal/label-studio/CONTRIBUTING.md

 ## Contributor Guidelines

 We value input from each member of the community, and we ask that you follow our [code of conduct](https://github.com/heartexlabs/label-studio/blob/master/CODE_OF_CONDUCT.md).
+We are a small team, but we try to respond to issues and pull requests within 2 business days.

+### Before you start
-For changes that you want to make in Label Studio, please do the following:
+For changes that you contribute to any of the Label Studio repositories, please do the following:
 - Create issues for any major changes and enhancements that you want to make.
-- Make sure that changes you make work on Windows, Mac, and Linux operating systems.
-- Include unit tests when you contribute bug fixes and new features.
-Unit tests help prove that your code works correctly and protects against future breaking changes.
+- Keep pull requests specific to one issue.
+Shorter pull requests are preferred and are easier to review.

+### Committing code
-- Make sure that you contribute your changes to the correct repository.
+Make sure that you contribute your changes to the correct repository.
 Label Studio is built in a few separate repositories including this one:
 - Changes to the data manager belong in the [data manager repository](https://github.com/heartexlabs/dm2).
 - Changes to the labeling or editing workflow belong in the [label-studio-frontend repository](https://github.com/heartexlabs/label-studio-frontend).
 - Changes to the export formats available in Label Studio belong in the [label studio converter repository](https://github.com/heartexlabs/label-studio-converter).
 - Changes to the machine learning backend functionality belong in the [label-studio-ml-backend repository](https://github.com/heartexlabs/label-studio-ml-backend).

+### Code standards
+Follow these code formatting guidelines:
+- Lint your Python code with [black](https://github.com/psf/black) using `--skip-string-normalization`.
+- Use single quotes for strings.
+- Use comments to describe code blocks.
 - When possible, use the following conventions for your commit messages:
   - prefix with [fix] for bugfix changes
   - prefix with [ext] for feature or external-facing changes
   - prefix with [docs] for doc-only changes

+### Testing
+- Make sure that changes you make work on Windows, Mac, and Linux operating systems.
+- Include unit tests when you contribute bug fixes and new features.
+Unit tests help prove that your code works correctly and protects against future breaking changes.
+- Make sure that the code coverage checks and automatic tests for pull requests pass.

+### Additional questions

-If you have any questions that aren't answered in these guidelines, please find us in the #contributor channel of the [Label Studio Slack Community](http://slack.labelstud.io.s3-website-us-east-1.amazonaws.com/?source=github-1).
+If you have any questions that aren't answered in these guidelines, please find us in the #contributor channel of the [Label Studio Slack Community](http://slack.labelstud.io.s3-website-us-east-1.amazonaws.com/?source=github-contrib).